vasoenergi/automation-qa/README.md

 Selenium-java
 TestNG
-At least one of the following drivers: Chrome driver, Firefox driver, InternetExplorer driver, Edge driver, Opera driver Webdrivermanager
+The following drivers: Chrome driver, Firefox driver, InternetExplorer driver, Edge driver, Opera driver Webdrivermanager
 Hamcrest
 To push the code you should: